andrewfrank/andrewfrank.github.io/README.md

 - Deploying cloud services in Google Cloud, using Compute Engine, Cloud Storage, Life Sciences, Batch, Vertex AI Workbench, Cloud Run, Cloud Functions, and BigQuery
 - Scripting in R and Bash in IDE and notebook environments; basic familiarity with Python, SQL, and YAML
 - Version control and project management with git, GitHub, and Cloud Source Repositories
-- Deploying open-source, containerized, and reproducible bioinformatics tools and pipelines for: genomics, metagenomics, transcriptomics, data mining, data processing, and statistical analysis
+- Deploying open-source, containerized, and reproducible bioinformatics tools and pipelines for genomics, metagenomics, transcriptomics, data mining, data processing, and statistical analysis; emphasis on deploying workflows with Nextflow and nf-core series community workflows
 - Working in Linux (strongly preferred), macOS, and Windows environments

 ## Professional Experience